Education - Dyslexia and Specific Learning Difficulties (SpLD)

 The School of Education, Humanities and Languages is a thriving centre for educational research and teacher professional development.

-Rachael Falkner, co-tutor on the course, is researching children’s perspectives on writing and their use of written feedback.
+The course leader, Dr Rachael Falkner’s research is on children’s perspectives on writing and their use of written feedback.

 We hold two major research conferences each year - the School of Education Research Conference and the EdD Colloquium.
 All students are invited to attend our annual Research